auth0/docs/articles/native-platforms/electron/01-login.md

 > **Note:** Some functionality provided by Lock is meant for regular web browsers.
 For best results, add `auth: { sso: false }` to your Lock configuration options.

-## Follow the Front End Quickstarts
+## Follow the frontend Quickstarts

-You can use any front end technology you like in your Electron application.
+You can use any frontend technology you like in your Electron application.
 Follow the [quickstart](/quickstart/spa) guide specific to your use case.

 In the simple case of using [jQuery](/quickstart/spa/jquery), you can provide a control to render the Lock widget which will allow the user to log in.